Self-Dual and Complementary Dual Abelian Codes over Galois Rings

 We note that the Hermitian duality is meaningful only when $s$ is even.
 Since we study Euclidean and Hermitian self-dual codes in parallel, the assumption that $s$ is even is included whenever we refer to the Hermitian duality.

 The paper is organized as follows.
 In Section~\ref{sec2}, we recall and prove some basic results for group rings, abelian codes, and their duals.
-In Section~\ref{sec4}, we present the characterizations and a general set up for the enumerations of Euclidean self-dual and Hermitian self-dual abelian codes in ${\rm GR}(p^r,s)[G]$.
-In Section~\ref{sec5}, complete enumerations of Euclidean and Hermitian self-dual abelian codes in ${\rm GR}(p^r,s)[G]$ are given in the special cases where $i)$ $\gcd(p,|G|)=1$; and $ii)$ $r=2$ and the Sylow $p$-subgroup of $G$ is cyclic.
-A conclusion is given in Section~\ref{sec4p}, the characterization and enumeration of complementary dual abelian codes in ${\rm GR}(p^r,s)[G]$ are given.
+In Section~\ref{sec4}, we present the characterization and a general set up for the enumeration of self-dual abelian codes in ${\rm GR}(p^r,s)[G]$.
+The complete enumeration of Euclidean and Hermitian self-dual abelian codes in ${\rm GR}(p^r,s)[G]$ is given in the special cases where $i)$ $\gcd(p,|G|)=1$; and $ii)$ $r=2$ and the Sylow $p$-subgroup of $G$ is cyclic.
+In Section~\ref{sec4p}, the characterization and enumeration of complementary dual abelian codes in ${\rm GR}(p^r,s)[G]$ are given.